delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 ## A Birds Eye View

-There are two parts to this that can help one make sense of Datastar.
-If you are familiar with libraries like [HTMX](https://htmx.org/) and [AlpineJs](https://alpinejs.dev/); Datastar brings them together.
+If you are familiar with libraries like [HTMX](https://htmx.org/) or [AlpineJs](https://alpinejs.dev/); Datastar brings them together.
 This breaks down essentially to:

-1. Send your current state with the UI via HTML from an endpoint on your backend like HTMX.
+1. Send the current UI from your backend via HTML fragments like HTMX.
 2. Manage client side state that wouldn't make sense to be managed by your backend like AlpineJS.

-I've had [thoughts](/essays/why_another_framework) on both of these which I have expressed.
-While I love them both and believe they are great libraries; I wanted to go in a different direction.
+I've had [thoughts](/essays/why_another_framework) on both of these in the past.
+TLDR; While both libraries are great, I wanted to go in a different direction.

-Datastar accomplishes both of these tasks all on it's own and it's [tiny](https://bundlephobia.com/package/@sudodevnull/datastar).
+Datastar accomplishes both tasks in a unified manner and it's [tiny](https://bundlephobia.com/package/@sudodevnull/datastar).

 ## Installation